-I was working in a large corporate IT environment.
-We had implemented a great FileMaker project management solution that had been in use for years to track all the important information associated with thousands of jobs.
+We had implemented a great FileMaker project management solution that had been in use for years to track all the critical information associated with thousands of jobs in a large corporate IT environment.

-An IT executive decided to replace this FileMaker solution with something that was considered more of an “enterprise solution”.
-To him this meant a web-based application with an industrial strength Microsoft SQL Server backend.
-(Sometimes I agree this might be necessary…but in this case it was not.)
-Call me cynical, but I do believe that some of these major decisions are made on the golf course by buddies that want to help each other’s companies and do not have the knowledge required to make a good technical decision.
+An IT executive decided to replace this FileMaker solution with something that he considered an “enterprise solution” backed by Microsoft SQL Server.
+(Sometimes this might be necessary, but in this case it was not.)
+Call me cynical, but many times major decisions are made on the golf course by buddies that want to help each other and do not have the technical knowledge required to make good decisions.

-The new application was eventually implemented.
-Soon after, it was rejected by users as more difficult to use and less useful that the original FileMaker solution.
-After a few months, the company that made the product was bought out by another vendor and they killed the application.
-So in the interim of deciding what new direction was necessary, the FileMaker solution was reinstated.
+The new application was eventually installed and put to use.
+Unfortunately, it was rejected by users as difficult to use and less helpful than the original FileMaker solution.
+Then to top off the project failure, the company that made the replacement application was bought out by another vendor and they killed the app.
+In the interim of deciding what new direction was necessary, the FileMaker solution was reinstated.

-I’d estimate up to $2.5 million dollars of money was thrown at this problem with the major result being an incredible waste and loss of productivity…all because FileMaker was not considered to be an “enterprise solution”.
+Over $2.5 million dollars was thrown at this problem with the final result being an incredible waste and loss of productivity…all because FileMaker was not considered to be an “enterprise solution”.
 The lack of understanding of what FileMaker was and what problems it is good at solving caused this issue.